 6. Father’s Day should be every day

-When you leave on June 17th, Father’s Day doesn’t end.
-I am your dad every day of the year and if you want or need my advice, opinions or even a sounding board, I’m here for you always.
+When you leave on June 20th, Father’s Day doesn’t end.
+I am your dad every day of the year and if you want or need my advice, opinions, or even a sounding board, I’m here for you always.
 I mean that.

-What are you plans on June 17th to celebrate?
+What are your plans on June 20th to celebrate?
 Do you get overwhelmed with all the fuss, gifts, and hoopla on Father’s Day?
 Or are you having that special day that you truly pine for?
 I’d love to hear about your plans and what Father’s Day means for you.

 Originally published June 3, 2016